IncideDigital/Mistica/README.md

 To compile the tool we will use [Pyinstaller](https://www.pyinstaller.org/), this tool will allow us to generate a binary (depending on the operating system we are in), this means that we can NOT do Cross-compiling as in other languages like C, C++, Golang, Rust, etc. **We are working on a way to make this possible**, however, we leave you with the Pyinstaller command that will allow us to compile Mística in any operating system:

+### Compile Mistica Client

+As Mística Client has no dependencies, it can be compiled directly with Pyinstaller.
+To compile it follow the following steps:

-* First, install pyinstaller for Python3.7:
+* First, install pyinstaller for Python3.7 or higher:

 ```
 python3.7 -m pip install pyinstaller --user
 ```

-* And now, compile Mistica Client:
+* And now, compile Mística Client with the following command:

 ```
 pyinstaller --onefile \
   --hiddenimport overlay.client.io \